NiklasRosenstein/novella/docs/content/concepts.md

 function.
 Inside the configuration closure of actions, the `NovellaContext.options` dictionary can be used to read option values that have been passed via the CLI.

-As built-in actions, Novella provides the `blank`, `copy-files` and `run` action types.
-New action types can be defined by registering them under the `novella.actions` entrypoint.

 ```py
 do "copy-files" {
   paths = [ "content", "mkdocs.yml" ]